splunk/observability-workshop/content/en/conf/opentelemetry-collector/6-service.md

 ### Resource Detection Processor

-The `resourcedetection` processor was added so that the collector could capture the hostname of the instance upon which it is installed and running.
+The `resourcedetection/system` and `resourcedetection/ec2` processors were added so that the collector could capture the hostname of the instance and AWS/EC2 metadata.
 We now need to enable this under the metrics pipeline.
-Update the `processors` section to include `resourcedetection` under the `metrics` pipeline.
+Update the `processors` section to include `resourcedetection/system` and `resourcedetection/ec2` under the `metrics` pipeline.

 ```yaml {hl_lines=[12]}
 service: